-In order not to lose sight of the goal of a fossil decarbonised Earth, we are focusing on the major decarbonisation potentials that lie in particular in the energy sector, industry, mobility, the real estate sector, agriculture and the circular economy.
+In order not to lose sight of the goal of a fossil decarbonized Earth, we are focusing on the major decarbonization potentials that lie in particular in the energy sector, industry, mobility, the real estate sector, agriculture and the circular economy.

 Dive with us into the depths of solutions towards the Green Economy: discover ways to green transformation - with white papers, analyses, studies, podcasts and recommendations for action from us or our partners.